 6. Open class youth are considered 15 years old and under.
-Premiums/Awards/ Ribbons
+Premiums/Awards/Ribbons

 7. A notice will be in The Oberlin Herald when the premiums are ready.
-No premiums will be paid after December 1 of current year.
+No Premiums are paid to outof-county open class exhibitors.
+No premiums will be paid after Dec.
+1 of current year.
 EXHIBITS NOT PICKED UP WILL NOT BE PAID A PREMIUM.